 [For safety purposes, you should use wheel chocks during the Vehicle Inspection test.]
 You will have to walk around and enter/exit the vehicle to conduct the inspection.
-When exiting a vehicle with an automatic transmission, you must set the parking brake(s) and place the vehicle in neutral.
-When exiting a vehicle with a manual transmission, place the transmission in the lowest forward gear and set the parking brakes when exiting the vehicle.
+When exiting the vehicle, you must set the parking brake(s) and place the vehicle in neutral.